KevinMusgrave/pytorch-metric-learning/docs/datasets.md

 **Defined splits**:

-- `train` - Consists of examples from classes 1 to 99.
+- `train` - Consists of 8054 examples, taken from classes 1 to 99.
-- `test` - Consists of examples from classes 99 to 197.
+- `test` - Consists of 8131 examples, taken from classes 99 to 197.
-- `train+test` - Consists of examples from all classes.
+- `train+test` - Consists of 16185 examples, taken from all classes.

 **Loading different dataset splits**
 ```python